Helping The Hurt Attorney Blog

 • Get Dealership sales reports for your make and model.

-• Gather receipts for repairs, and new parts installations that have been done to your car.
+• Gather receipts for repairs and new parts installations that have been done to your car.

 • Get a Third-party appraisal and compare the amounts.

-Understanding how they operate and the process used to value your property damage is important to makings sure that you get a fair settlement if you need a new vehicle or become involved in a Personal Injury Lawsuit.
+Understanding how they operate and the process used to value your property damage is important to make sure that you get a fair settlement if you need a new vehicle or become involved in a Personal Injury Lawsuit.

 If you would like to speak with an attorney in your area, click on the link below and receive a free consultation today.